a-scie/jump/docs/packaging.md

 ## Using `cat` to build a scie

 You can use the `cat` utility to build the scie we built above as well.
+The big differences are:

-The big difference is that the lift manifest needs to be fully specified like the one shown above via `SCIE-inspect coursier`.
+1. The lift manifest needs to be fully specified like the one shown above via `SCIE-inspect coursier`.
+2. The last file in the "files" list must be a zip[^2].
+This is a requirement of the scie format.

-Having written a fully specified lift manifest like that by hand though, scie assembly is just:
+Having written a fully specified lift manifest like the one above by hand though, and having ensured the last file is a zip, scie assembly is just:
 ```
 cat \
    amazon-corretto-11.0.17.8.1-linux-x64.tar.gz \